Social Care Assessment

 If you struggle to carry out everyday tasks, you can get support to help you do things easily and safely, which may help you to live independently.

-A social care assessment is a simple discussion to find out how much care and support you may need and what options are available to you.
+If, after trying these options, you still feel that you need more support we can consider a social care assessment.
+This is a simple discussion to find out how much care and support you may need and what options are available to you.

 An assessment must be carried out to help us decide whether you need care and support to help with your everyday life.
 It will be carried out by a trained assessor, such as a social care worker, who will consider things like: